Trisomy 18 Treatment & Management

 Surgical Care

-• Because of the extremely poor prognosis, surgical repair of severe congenital anomalies such as esophageal atresia or congenital heart defects should be discussed with families.
+Because of the extremely poor prognosis, surgical repair of severe congenital anomalies such as esophageal atresia or congenital heart defects may not be considered and should be discussed with parents.

 Previous